What Does a Coroner Do?

-A coroner may decide that a post-mortem examination needed if the cause of death or circumstances surrounding the death are still not clear after an initial inspection.
+A coroner may decide that a post-mortem examination is needed if the cause of death or circumstances surrounding the death are still not clear after an initial look into the death.

 Post-mortem examinations, sometimes called autopsies, are conducted by a pathologist and involve studying the body for evidence of how the person died.

 If the post-mortem is successful and reveals the cause of death, the coroner will send a form to the registrar stating the cause of death.
 They will then release the body so that a funeral can take place.